Anti-Doping

 The Government of Canada (Sport Canada) has had a policy against doping in sport in one form or another since October 1983.
 The current policy is the Canadian Policy Against Doping in Sport (CPADS), which was endorsed by the Federal, Provincial and Territorial Ministers responsible for Sport, Recreation and Fitness in February 2011.

-The CPADS is consistent with the Canadian Sport Policy, endorsed by Federal, Provincial and Territorial Ministers in 2012, which places particular emphasis on ethics and values in sport.
+The CPADS is consistent with the 2025 Canadian Sport Policy, endorsed by Federal, Provincial and Territorial Ministers, which places particular emphasis on ethics, integrity and values in sport.
 Further, the CPADS responds to the responsibility within the Physical Activity and Sport Act, 2003, to ensure that the federal government's "policy regarding sport is founded on the highest ethical standards and values, including doping-free sport".
 (Physical Activity and Sport Act, L.C.
 2003, c.
 C-2, subsection 4 (1))

-The CPADS respects the priorities and responsibilities contained within the UNESCO International Convention Against Doping in Sport.
+The CPADS expresses and bounds governments to respect the priorities and responsibilities contained within the UNESCO International Convention Against Doping in Sport.

-Endorsement of the CPADS and adoption of the CADP, (as applicable), is a condition of eligibility for funding for all NSOs and MSOs.
+Endorsement of the CPADS and adoption of the CADP), is a condition of eligibility for funding for all NSOs and MSOs.
 In addition, athletes must respect and abide by the CADP; NSO athlete agreements and conditions of funding under the Athlete Assistance Program.

 Context